Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane: Explicit expression for the Seiberg-Witten curve

-In this section, we write down the SW curve more explicitly by rewriting some of the coefficients in terms of the parameters introduced in section \ref{sec:SW}.
-As summarized in section \ref{sec:summary}, the SW curve is given in the following form:
+In this section, we write down the Seiberg-Witten curve more explicitly by rewriting some of the coefficients in terms of the parameters introduced in section \ref{sec:SW}.
+As summarized in section \ref{sec:summary}, the Seiberg-Witten curve is given in the following form:

 with